trewknowledge/Advanced-Password-Security/readme.txt

 For support requests, refer the plugin repository on [github](https://github.com/trewknowledge/Advanced-Password-Security/issues).
 Open a new issue and someone on our team will be happy to help.

 == Changelog ==

+= 1.0.3 - 2018-01-01 =
+* Fix typo on last update that caused the plugin not to work properly.

 = 1.0.2 - 2017-12-29 =
 * Fixed an issue where users could update their password to a blank one and get away with it.
 WP does not stop them from doing this. ( Thanks to Aires Gonçalves for pointing this out. )